 Although the area thrived on tourism, agricultural trade, mining and commercial fishing, Punta Gorda went through unavoidable boom and bust cycles as well.
 Shortly before the Great Depression hit hard, the brand new „Tamiami Trail” (US 41), connecting Miami

 with Tampa/St. Petersburg was finished.
 That was a necessary improvement for the economy of that area.
 After the USA had got sucked into the quagmire of the Second World War, training space for combat pilots was needed.
-The Air Force built an airport in Punta Gorda to accomplish that task.
+The Air Force built an airport in Punta Gorda to carry out that task.
 Once those young guys knew how to keep their planes in the air, Uncle Sam sent them to the war theaters in Europe and Asia.
 The training lessons in Florida’s blue sky were fun compared to what followed.
 Many young guys were shot out of the sky and did not come back in one piece.

 The War Ended, of course